 Start with a discussion with an existing Field Trip Director to see how it all works and what you need to do.
 You can complete the form here or contact them at or by calling 0400344746.

+Create a small group or committee.
 Consider other people in your group, community or area who might be thinking the same as you are and see the need for such a youth group; ask them if they're keen to support starting a Field Trip chapter to excite and inspire young people in your region.
 Hold a meeting just with your group, and/or invite a Field Trip Director to discuss options.

 Consider the needs of young people in your area: speak to parents, schools, teachers, community workers and others to get a sense of the needs of young people and the type of program you're seeking to create.
 Bring these ideas to a meeting or to your discussion with a Field Trip Director.